Here are some essential steps to help ensure your instrumentation tube and fittings system is as safe as possible.

 Historically, designs often have long tubing runs with multiple fittings along the route, however current best practice is to utilise direct mounting and close coupled solutions wherever possible, thus saving on both equipment and installation costs.

 Standardisation also needs to be considered at an early stage in the project.
-This enables the engineering team to work more closely with the chosen supplier, thus multiple revisions of designs from generic to project specific are no longer required.
+This enables the engineering team to work more closely with the chosen supplier, thus multiple revisions of designs from generic to project-specific are no longer required.

-It avoids common mistakes, too, for instance standardisation on metric or imperial sizing avoids mixing materials, which could be potentially damaging to the product.
-The material choice should also be discussed with Parker’s Metallurgist so the best solution for the project is chosen, based on corrosion resistance, process fluid, temperature and cost.
+It avoids common mistakes, too, for instance, standardisation on metric or imperial sizing avoids mixing materials, which could be potentially damaging to the product.
+The material choice should also be discussed with Parker’s Metallurgist so the best solution for the project is chosen, based on corrosion resistance, process fluid, temperature, and cost.

-Standardisation together with good design can improve the lifetime of the system and, where required, produce a safer, faster, easier maintenance procedure.
+Standardisation together with a good design can improve the lifetime of the system and, where required, produce a safer, faster, easier maintenance procedure.

 Direct mounting of transmitters and gauges to Manifolds and Monoflanges, which also use integral A-LOK® twin ferrule fitting technology, removes the requirement for NPT threads in most applications.